OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/report.md

 ### Markus
 - will be working with Dennis
   on exporting categories in Sage to something that can be exported to mmt
-- Alex sent me a script which generates XML
+- Olexandr sent me a script which generates XML

 ### Dennis
 - work with Markus, importing that stuff into MMT